College Council

 • Vice President, Instruction: Corey Marvin

-• Vice President, Student Services: Heather Ostash
+• Interim Vice President, Student Services: Corey Rodgers

 • Vice President, Fiscal and Administrative Services: Chad Houck